 B. The UMP Data Format** to at least its minimum requirements, including discovery mechanisms, plus any one or more of the following features:

-This document can be downloaded from the following link.
-I find the UMP data format of B easier to understand than A, so let’s take a look at the following item: “MIDI 2.0 Channel Voice Messages defined in the Universal MIDI Packet (UMP) Format and MIDI 2.0 Protocol Standards” Channel Voice Messages are MIDI messages such as Note On, Note Off, and Control Change.
-This means that these messages can be extended using the MIDI 2.0 protocol, which is defined in the Universal MIDI Packet (UMP) format.
+I find the UMP data format (B) easier to understand than (A), so let’s take a look at the following item: “MIDI 2.0 Channel Voice Messages defined in the Universal MIDI Packet (UMP) format and MIDI 2.0 Protocol.”

 MIDI 2.0 expands velocity to 16 bits and adds new information called Attributes (8-bit type and 16-bit value).